 Transfer Student Admission

 The minimum admission requirements expected of transfer students are established and are set forth in BOG Regulation 6.004.
 Satisfaction of the BOG minimum requirements, as outlined below, does not automatically guarantee admission to the University of West Florida:

 - Be in good standing and eligible to return to the last post-secondary institution attended as a degree-seeking student;

 - Have a cumulative 2.0 Grade Point Average (“GPA”) on a 4.0 system.
 The GPA is calculated using all transferable post-secondary credits;

-- Satisfy the minimum admission requirements for entering FTIC students (see UWF Regulation 3.001) if transferring with fewer than 30 semester hours; and if transferring with 30 or more but less than 60 semester hours, have completed one English composition course and one college level mathematics course that consist of three semester credit hours; and
+- Satisfy the minimum admission requirements for entering FTIC students (see UWF Regulation 3.001) if transferring with fewer than 30 semester hours; and if transferring with 30 or more but less than 60 semester hours, have completed one college-level English composition course and one college-level mathematics course that consist of three semester credit hours; and

 - Demonstrate proficiency to the second level of the same foreign language (or American Sign Language) taken either in high school or at the undergraduate institution(s) attended previously.

 - Transfer students not meeting the foreign language requirement may be admitted; however, if admitted, such students are required to complete the foreign language requirement prior to UWF graduation.